New Patients 215.234.3772

 Genetics and Developmental Factors

 One of the most common causes of flat feet is genetics.
-Many people are simply born with feet that have low or absent arches.
-In infants and toddlers, flat feet are entirely normal, as the arches develop over time, usually forming fully by around age six.
-However, in some children, the arches never fully develop, leading to a lifelong condition.
-This form, known as flexible flatfoot, is typically inherited and is usually not associated with pain or other symptoms.
+Many people are born with feet that have low or absent arches.
+Flat feet are normal in infants and toddlers.
+The arches develop over time and usually form fully by around age six.

 Injury or Trauma